Managable Patterned Contextual Lists

 We need to make it easy to create lists of patterned cards.
 Say you want to attach a list of files to a ticket.
 Or create a blog where each post includes a gallery with a bunch of photos.

-It's sorta-kinda possible now with Pointer, but it requires either (a) spending a bunch of time on names or (b) using autoname rules.
+It's sorta-kinda possible now with Pointers, but it requires either (a) spending a bunch of time on names or (b) using autoname rules.
 Consider attaching files to a ticket.
 One thing you could do now is to create a +files card (Pointer), type in the name of each file you want to upload, click on the name, upload the file...
 Painful!
 Another route would be to create autonamed files, each of which has a subcard (eg +ticket) auto-relating the file back to the Ticket.

 The core thing we need to figure out is how we want the data to look.